jstebner/botfish/botfish_manipulation/README.md

 ### Subscribes

-- `/engine_move` - String representation of all cells to place queens at for solving N-Queens problem.
+- `/botfish/engine_move` - String representation of all cells to place queens at for solving N-Queens problem.
 Ex: `"A1B1C1D1"`

 ### Publishes

 - `/right_hand/target` - Vector of positions to set each of the joints to for grasping pieces
+- `/botfish/current_move` - String that contains the current grid cell that a queen was just placed at.
+Ex: A7, this topic is published to right after the hand releases the piece.